 When it comes to expiration dates, Work Health and Safety do not have any set guidelines, so it’s critical to check these dates with your manufacturer or supplier.
 Also check with your supplier for any additional storage or maintenance requirements.

-Storing and transporting compressed gases can be highly hazardous, so proper care must be taken to keep everyone safe.
 Firstly, every cylinder should be labelled in compliance with the GHS label requirements for hazardous goods.
 The storage cylinder should also be made of compatible materials, and a valve protection cap needs to be used until the cylinder is secured.

 Compressed gases such as oxygen and acetylene should also be stored and transported in cool, dry, and well-ventilated areas, and kept out of direct sunlight.
 If you’re storing oxygen and acetylene cylinders next to each other, they will need to be stored in separate gas bottle cages.
-The cages will then need to be separated by at least 3 meters.
-If this distance of 3 meters cannot be achieved, you will then need to erect a non-flammable barrier that will segregate the oxygen gas cylinder cage from the acetylene cylinder cage.
+The cages will then need to be separated by at least 3 metres.
+If this distance cannot be achieved, you will then need to erect a non-flammable barrier that will segregate the oxygen gas cylinder cage from the acetylene cylinder cage.

 When transporting gas cylinders within buildings, the cylinders must only be transported in lifts, and properly secured to the lift handrail.
 No person should travel with the cylinder, and a sign should be placed in front of the lift to advise others that a cylinder is being transported.